nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list students.
-2. SETA shows a list of students.
-3. User requests to edit a specific student in the list.
+1. User enters the details to edit a student.
-4. SETA updates the relevant details of the student and show the changes made.
+2. SETA updates the relevant details of the student and show the changes made.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The student to be edited does not exist.

   Use case ends.
-* 3a.
-The given index is invalid.
-    * 3a1.
-SETA shows an error message.
+* 1b.
+SETA detects an error in the entered data.
+    * 1b1.
+SETA requests for the correct data.
+    * 1b2.
+User enters new data.
+      Steps 1b1-1b2 are repeated until the data entered are correct.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 ****